Euro coins: Specification

 The common side was designed by Luc Luycx of the Royal Belgian Mint.
 They symbolise the unity of the EU.
-The national sides were designed by the NCBs of the eurozone in separate competitions.
+The national sides were designed by the national central banks of the Eurosystem in separate competitions.
 There are specifications which apply to all coins such as the requirement of including twelve stars.
 National designs were not allowed to change until the end of 2008, unless a monarch (whose portrait usually appears on the coins) dies or abdicates.
 National designs have seen some changes due to a new rule stating that national designs should include the name of the issuing country.

-The common side of the 1c, 2c and 5c coins depict the denomination, the words 'EURO CENT' beside it, twelve stars and Europe highlighted on a globe in relation to Asia and Africa in the world.
-The common side of the 10c, 20c and 50c coins currently depict the denomination on the right, the words 'EURO CENT' underneath it, with twelve stars and the European continent on the left.
+The common side of the €0.01, €0.02 and €0.05 coins depict the denomination, the words 'EURO CENT' beside it, twelve stars and Europe highlighted on a globe in relation to Asia and Africa in the world.
+The common side of the €0.10, €0.20 and €0.50 coins currently depict the denomination on the right, the words 'EURO CENT' underneath it, with twelve stars and the European continent on the left.

 Coins minted from 1999 to 2006 depicted only the EU15, rather than the entire European continent, which is on coins minted after 2007.
 The common side of the €1 and €2 coins depict the denomination on the left, the currency, map of Europe and twelve stars on the right.
 Similarly, coins minted from 1999 to 2006 depicted the EU15, rather than the whole European continent, which is on coins minted from 2007.

 The 1c, 2c and 5c coins, however, keep their old design, showing a geographical map of Europe with the 15 member states of 2002 raised somewhat above the rest of the map.

 Design

 Common side

 All coins have a common reverse side showing how much the coin is worth, with a design by Belgian designer Luc Luycx.
-The design of the 1c, 2c and 5c coins shows Europe's place in the world as a whole.
-The 10c coins and above show either the 15 countries that were the European Union in 2002, or, if minted after 2007, the whole European continent.
+The design of the 1c, 2c and 5c coins shows Europe's place in the world as a whole, The 10c coins and above show either the 15 countries that were the European Union in 2002, or, if minted after 2007, the whole European continent, along with Luc Luycx's signature, which is visible as two L letters connected together (LL).
 Coins from Italy, San Marino, the Vatican, Austria and Portugal show the new design if minted 2008 or later.
 The coins symbolise the unity of the EU.